 Within AVA, the project partners will pursue a closely connected R&D program across three scientific work packages.
 The first one focuses on facility design and optimization, addressing beam life time and stability issues in lowest energy storage rings, as well as beam cooling, deceleration and extraction processes.
 Work package 2 addresses the design, development and testing of novel beam diagnostics and in particular the establishment of a dedicated test stand, to fully determine the characteristics of an antiproton beam.
 Finally, novel low energy antimatter experiments will be enabled through R&D into beyond state-of-the-art beam handling, storing and analysis techniques.

-A total of 15 Fellows will be recruited and all will carry out their respective research project, as well as follow a structured combination of local and network-wide trainings.
+A total of 16 Fellows will carry out their respective research project, as well as follow a structured combination of local and network-wide trainings.
 This will include hands-on training on accelerator facilities, as well as international Schools, Topical Workshops and Conferences that will all be organized by the AVA consortium.